SMTorg/smt/doc/_src_docs/surrogate_models/sgp.rst

 In SMT the methods: Fully Independent Training Conditional (FITC) method and the Variational Free Energy (VFE) approximation are implemented inspired from inference methods developed in the GPy project [2]_

-In practice, the implementation rely on the expression of their respective negative marginal log likelihood (NMLL), which is minimised to train the methods.
+In practice, the implementation relies on the expression of their respective negative marginal log likelihood (NMLL), which is minimised to train the methods.
 We have the following expressions:

 For FITC